Symposia

 After the symposium has taken place, a report of the symposium has to be handed in.
 This report entails the following information:

-Please send you proposals for symposia to the secretary of ARPH by clicking the button below.
+Please send your proposals for symposia to the secretary of ARPH by clicking the button below.